 Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) undertook their first national inspections of the Fire and Rescue Service during 2018 and 2019.
 This Service was inspected in the Tranche 2 inspection round, with the findings published in July 2019.
 Overall, the Service was rated as "Good" in all three areas of Effectiveness, Efficiency and People.
 Of the 45 fire and rescue services inspected only 10 received a minimum of three "Good" rating.
-Her Majesty's Inspector, Wendy Williams, commented in her press release:
+A second round of inspections is now underway, although this has been delayed due to the Coronavirus pandemic.
+All Services in England will now be re-inspected during 2021 and 2022.